 The copper-zinc penny, made with leftover bronze planchets from 1942 is the most valuable variation (or error coin) from the 1943 mint year.

 SD Bullion is your home for numismatic bullion products at the lowest prices online guaranteed!
 We have a range of platinum, silver coins, and gold coins in our inventory to satisfy the needs of an investor as well as the enthusiasm of a coin collector.
 Make sure to reach out to one of our customer support representatives in case you have any questions.
-We are available over the phone at 1(800)294-8732 and at email@example.com.
+We are available over the phone at 1(800)294-8732 and at firstname.lastname@example.org.
 You can also talk to us through our live web chat feature.
-We are available from Mondays to Thursdays, from 8 am to 6 pm EST, and on Fridays from 8 am to 5 pm EST.